Dawn of the transformer era in speech emotion recognition: closing the valence gap: Summary

-\begin{itemize} \item \emph{Effect of pre-training:} we have determined that pre-training is essential to get good performance (\cref{subsec:influence_data}), and in particular for the valence dimension.
-This is particularly evident when training the {\wtov} from a random initialisation (\cref{subsec:tsne}): the model performs substantially worse on all three dimensions, and its embeddings are unable to capture valence information.
-In addition, pre-training serves as a form of regularisation which helps stabilise the training (\cref{subsec:stability}), thus resulting in models which require less iterations, and less data to train on (\cref{subsec:data_reduction}).
-However, we were unable to determine a clear relationship of the form `more pre-trained data leads to better performance'.
-In fact, downstream performance can be negatively impacted by the introduction of more data, as seen by the comparison between {\wvox} and {\wxlsr}, which differ only in the fact that {\wxlsr} has been trained on more (and more diverse) data, yet performs worse on all three dimensions. \item \emph{Generalisation:} transformer-based models show very good cross-corpus generalisation (\cref{subsec:influence_data}), robustness to small perturbations (\cref{subsec:robustness}), and appear invariant to domain, speaker, and gender characteristics (\cref{subsec:tsne}).
-These are all very important traits for any model that is intended for production use in realistic environments.
-However, they seem to stem primarily from the type of architecture used, rather than the form of pre-training data and regiment, as they are also evident in models initialised from random weights (\cref{subsec:tsne}).
-This finding has been observed in other domains and remains under active investigation by the community~\citep{bai2021transformers}.
-In the context of this work, we showed that several self-attention layers can be removed without hampering downstream performance (\cref{subsec:prune}) -- an indication that they may not be needed for good downstream performance (though they might still be necessary for successful pre-training). \item \emph{Fairness:} fairness remains a challenging topic for contemporary machine learning architectures, \ac{SER} ones included.
-Community discussions primarily concern the issue of \emph{group fairness}.
-In the present, we investigate this for the only group variable available in our datasets: biological sex (\cref{subsec:fairness}), where we observe that transformer-based architectures are fairer than the CNN14 baseline.
-However, we argue that \emph{individual fairness} is important for \ac{SER} (and machine learning tasks pertaining to human behaviour analysis in general).
-This refers to how the models perform across different speakers; a feat which proves challenging even for the top-performing models investigated here (\cref{subsec:speakers}).
-We consider this an important topic which has not been sufficiently investigated for \ac{SER}, though it is long known to impact other speech analysis models~\citep{doddington1998sheep,rajan2021fairness}. \item \emph{Integration of linguistic and paralinguistic streams:} finally, one of our most intriguing findings is that transformers seem capable of integrating both information streams of the voice signal.
+\textbf{Integration of linguistic and paralinguistic streams:} finally, one of our most intriguing findings is that transformers seem capable of integrating both information streams of the voice signal.
 This is evident in how well-performing valence prediction models retain their effectiveness for synthesised speech lacking emotional intonation (\cref{subsec:tts}) and fail to benefit from fusion with explicit textual information (\cf \cref{subsec:fusion}).
 Interestingly, this is only possible when fine-tuning the self-attention layers (\cref{subsec:frozen}), as keeping them frozen results to complete failure for synthesised speech (\cref{subsec:tts}).
 This draws attention to an under investigated aspect of fine-tuning, namely, how it qualitatively affects the nature of internal representations.
-Common understanding sees it as a mechanism through which to obtain better performance, but our analysis shows that it leads to a fundamental change in how the underlying signal is represented (moving from almost no sensitivity to linguistic content to increased reactivity).
+Common understanding sees it as a mechanism through which to obtain better performance, but our analysis shows that it leads to a fundamental change in how the underlying signal is represented (moving from almost no sensitivity to linguistic content to increased reactivity to it).
 This mechanism may be crucial in the pursuit of paralinguistic and linguistic integration which is key to a holistic understanding of human communication.
-However, this integration might prove problematic in cases where the two modalities disagree, \eg in cases of irony~\citep{wilson2012explaining, burkhardt2017irony}.
-Our results also highlight that good valence performance might be language dependent as models pre-trained on a variety of languages perform worse for valence compared with comparable models pre-trained only for English (\cref{subsec:valence_gap}). \end{itemize}
+However, this integration might prove problematic in cases where the two modalities disagree, \eg in cases of irony~\citep{burkhardt2017irony}.
+Our results also highlight that good valence performance might be language dependent as models pre-trained on a variety of languages perform worse for valence compared with comparable models pre-trained only for English (\cref{subsec:valence_gap}).